 - The date and the translator or company identification

-- Missing certification statements
+- Missing certification statement

-- Inconsistent spelling of names across documents
+- Inconsistent spelling of names

 When Certified Translation Is Required in Washington, DCClients in Washington, DC most commonly require certified translations when: